 Form 730.
-If you are in the business of accepting bets or running a betting pool or lottery, you may be liable for federal excise taxes on wagering.
-Use Form 730, Tax on Wagering, to figure the tax on the bets you receive.
+If you are in the business of accepting bets or running a betting pool or lottery, you may be liable for the federal excise tax on wagering.
+Use Form 730,

+Tax on Wagering, to figure the tax on the bets you receive.